Book-The-Joy-Of-Cryptography/Book-The-Joy-Of-Cryptography-github.io/tools/joy-of-cryptography-8.md

 ### Compare & Contrast
 CBC and CTR modes are essentially the only two modes that are ever considered in practice for CPA security.
 Both provide the same security guarantees, and so any comparison between the two must be based on factors outside of the CPA security definition.
 Here are a few properties that are often considered when choosing between these modes:

  - Although we have not shown the decryption algorithm for CTR mode, it does not even use the block cipher’s inverse $F ^{-1}$.
 This is similar to our PRF-based encryption scheme from the previous chapter (in fact, CTR mode collapses to that construction when restricted to 1-block plaintexts).
 Strictly speaking, this means CTR mode can be instantiated from a PRF; it doesn’t need a PRP.
-However, in practice it is rare to encounter an ecient PRF that is not a PRP.
+However, in practice it is rare to encounter an efficient PRF that is not a PRP.

  - CTR mode encryption can be parallelized.
 Once the IV has been chosen, the $i^{\text{th}}$ block of ciphertext can be computed without first computing the previous $i - 1$ blocks.
 CBC mode does not have this property, as it is inherently sequential.
 Both modes have a parallelizable *decryption* algorithm, though.